-THE LIBERTIES area is a special part of Dublin with a rich social and architectural history dating to the twelfth century when the area preserved its own jurisdiction, though it was otherwise part of the city.
+THE LIBERTIES area is a special part of Dublin with a rich social and architectural history.
+Dating to the twelfth century, the area preserved its own jurisdiction although it was otherwise part of the city.
 Considered to maintain an authentic sense of historic and working-class Dublin to a greater extent than other parts of the city, the feeling is that great care needs to be taken in its development so as not to erase or further diminish these particular qualities.

-Following years of underinvestment, the area has seen an explosion of construction activity in the last few years.
-While on the one hand repair of the area’s fabric is welcome, there is significant disquiet over the avalanche of new hotels, aparthotels and – in particular – student accommodation constructed in the past five years, and the parallel absence of construction and delivery of much-needed affordable housing in the area for locals or those who wish to live in the area.
+Following years of underinvestment, the area has seen an explosion of recent construction activity.
+While on the one hand repair of the area’s fabric is welcome, there is significant disquiet over the avalanche of new hotels, aparthotels and – in particular – student accommodation constructed in the past five years, and the parallel absence of construction and delivery of much-needed affordable housing in the area for locals or for those who wish to live in the area.

-As has happened in other parts of the city, the smaller artisan houses and terraces of the area have been attractive to young professionals for decades, pushing prices up and contributing to unaffordability.
+As has happened in other parts of the city, the smaller artisan houses and terraces of the area have been attractive to young professionals for the past couple of decades, pushing prices up and contributing to housing shortage and unaffordability.

-There are plans to regenerate a 12-acre site at the world-famous Guinness Brewery as a new mixed commercial and residential district.
-At Newmarket, where the market was closed and the Teeling Distillery opened the restoration of the early-eighteenth-century house at No. 10 Mill Street as part of an adjacent new development provided a public gain in the rehabilitation of an historic building that had fallen into dereliction over two decades in Eircom’s ownership and redevelopment of the square itself at Newmarket has commenced.
+There are plans to regenerate a 12-acre site at the Guinness Brewery as a new mixed, commercial and residential district.
+At Newmarket, where the market was closed and the Teeling Distillery opened, the restoration of the early-eighteenth-century house at No. 10 Mill Street as part of an adjacent new development provided a public gain in the rehabilitation of an historic building that had fallen into dereliction over two decades in Eircom’s ownership, and redevelopment of the square itself at Newmarket has commenced.

 Successful new additions to the area include the Hyatt Centric hotel on the Coombe, and the Maldron hotel, Upper Kevin Street, both of which are well-mannered and reinstate historic streetscapes in the vicinity of Saint Patrick’s Cathedral.